LineageOS/lineage_wiki/pages/signing_builds.md

 #### Test-keys to official or vice versa

-If you are moving from a test-keys build (eg an "unsigned" unofficial build) to an official LineageOS build, you can push the script to your device and run it from Android:
+If you are moving from a test-keys build (e.g. an "unsigned" unofficial build) to an official LineageOS build, you can push the script to your device and run it from Android:

 ```